 - I am receiving two sets of Land Securities communications.
 How can I stop this?

-- Are shareholder communications available in alternative formats?
+- Are shareholder communications available electronically or in alternative formats?

 If you would like to receive shareholder communications in alternative formats (large print, braille or audio tape), please register your name and address, shareholder account number and preferred format with Equiniti|.